kubernetes/git-sync/README.md

             (200) and produce a series of key=value lines, including "username=<value>" and "password=<value>".

-    --branch <string>, $GIT_SYNC_BRANCH
-            The git branch to check out.
-If not specified, this defaults to the default branch of --repo.

     --change-permissions <int>, $GIT_SYNC_PERMISSIONS
             Change permissions on the checked-out files to the specified mode.